The Knot and WeddingWire (AKA WeddingPro) is the biggest wedding industry advertising platform.

 You’ve probably gotten hundreds of those generic emails from leads saying, “I’d love to get more information about your wedding venue!”

-Once they get excited about your venue or category, they are shown 15 other wedding vendors in your category, giving them too many choices.
-This automatically makes you less special in their mind because they’re bombarded with options.
+Once they get excited about your venue or category, they are shown 15 other wedding vendors, giving them too many choices.
+This automatically makes you less special because they’re bombarded with options.

-The Knot draws brides and wedding couples in with the Knot Magazine and the wedding site.
+The Knot draws brides and wedding couples in with The Knot Magazine and their free wedding site.

 No doubt it works.
 But not all of these brides or wedding couples use it for anything but that.
 Wedding Pros will use these figures to get you to act on advertising annually and having a featured listing, but are the leads really that great?

-Most of the time, those leads vanish into thin air.
+Most of the time, those leads vanish 👻

 How much time do you spend filtering those leads out?
 Probably too much.

 With a directory listing, you don’t have the best opportunity to showcase why you’re the best wedding vendor in that category in your region.
-Wedding businesses that are advertising, and vendors that have a free listing…. have almost the same exposure.
+Wedding businesses with advertising and vendors with a free listing…. have almost the same exposure.
 Plus, even if you’re featured, wedding couples are still shown other options after they message you.

-Maybe you’ll probably snag a few bookings out of The Knot.
+Maybe you’ll snag a few bookings out of The Knot.

-So our opinion (and analytics-backed facts) of its ROI really has to do with our wedding industry experience and the venues and vendors we work with, which may be a different experience than you’ve had.
+So our opinion (and analytics-backed facts) of its ROI is really related to our wedding industry experience and the venues and vendors we work with, which may be a different experience than yours.
 If it works well for you, you don’t need to be reading this article anyway.
-If you get high-quality leads and messages from The Knot, which some vendors do, that’s great.
+If you get high-quality leads and messages from The Knot, which some vendors do.
 It’s just not the feedback that I get from my clients when they reach out to me looking for saving grace.

 But if it isn’t working for you and you’re questioning its value, keep reading.